tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 print(coffeeResult)
 {% endhighlight swift %}

+I did find out later on that developers do not comment on production codes, so it's likely I will never use it.

 <p><b>2.
 String Interpolation</b></p>
-While string interpolation is not unique to Swift, it'll be helpful to quickly get used to its syntax as it's used frequently for creating dynamic strings by combining values with static text.
+While string interpolation is not unique to Swift, it'll be helpful to quickly get used to hitting <i>backslash-open bracket<i> to combine values with static text to create dynamic strings.

 {% highlight swift %}
 let name = "Tofu"